Taylor Swift’s Breaking Records With ‘LWYMMD:’ But Will She Take Down Justin Bieber’s ‘Despacito?’

 Still, sales are one thing, and charts are another.
 The point is that the “Despacito” remix is currently at the top of the Billboard Hot 100 for the 16th consecutive week, tying Mariah Carey and Boyz II Men‘s record for “One Sweet Day.”
 Justin will break the record if Taylor doesn’t debut at No. 1 the week of Sept.
 4…but as of Aug.
 28, Billboard predicts that Taylor will indeed knock him down.
 However, the site points out that “high-profile debuts often fall in their second frames,” meaning that “Despacito” might rebound the following week, earning it “a record-setting 17th frame at No. 1” after all, if not a consecutive one.

-Thus, Taylor will probably debut at No. 1, therefore taking Justin’s crown, but it might only be temporary.
+Thus, Taylor will probably debut at No. 1 and take Justin’s crown, but it might only be temporary.
 “LWYMMD” lacks a melodic chorus, which could hurt its staying power, especially on the radio, and again, artists’ songs usually dip in the second frame.
 Then again, this is Taylor we’re talking about, and she’s made it clear that she’s not playing by the rules.

 HollywoodLifers, do you think Tay will come out on top in the “Look What You Made Me Do” vs. “Despacito” fight?